 The Caucasian Shepherd is a large, powerful dog with a bear-like appearance.
-Brave and fearless, this breed is an excellent guard dog.
+Brave, this breed is an excellent guard dog.
 The Caucasian Shepherd has existed in the Caucasus Mountains for more than 6000 years, but it did not become popular outside of Russia until the 1950s.

 The Caucasian Shepherd is a large, sturdy dog that was developed to be a guard dog.
 He is loyal and protective of his family, which makes him an excellent companion for small children.
 These dogs are extremely intelligent and easily trained, but they do not obey commands unless motivated by food or praise.
 They are territorial animals who will bark at strangers when necessary, but otherwise prefer to stay indoors with their family members until called outside.